JuanPulido13/sql_data_warehouse_project/README.md

-# sql_data_warehouse_project
+# Data Warehouse and Analytics Project
-Buiding a modern data warehouse witj SQL server, including ETL processes, data modelling and analytics.
+Welcome to the SQL Data Warehouse Project!
+This repository demonstrates the construction of a modern data warehouse using SQL Server, featuring a multi-layer architecture with bronze, silver, and gold layers to ensure robust data quality and transformation.
+The project guides you through efficient ETL processes, advanced data modeling, and the development of specialized data marts for targeted analytics.
+Discover how raw data is ingested, cleansed, and transformed into valuable insights, all within a scalable, well-structured SQL environment.